Creare/GitWorkflow/README.md

-# Git Resources for Creare
+# Resources for Creare Git Workflow

-.gitignore and MAMP VirtualHost configurations for Magento/WordPress.
+.gitignore and MAMP VirtualHost configurations for Magento and WordPress.

 ## .gitignore